Test Page Notice

 Semantic Sections

-✅ Proper use of HTML5 semantic elements that provide clear structure and meaning to page content.
+✅ Proper use of landmark elements that provide clear structure and meaning to page content.

 <header> - Page or section header <main> - Main content area